LeatherDiamond/Django_bookstore/README.md

 # Why should you try it?

-***It's a great project that will meet most customer needs, is simple and easy to use, and has the rich functionality that an online shop so desperately needs.***
+***It's a powerful application that allows you in a few easy steps to set up a full-scale online shop that has an intuitive and concise interface and will satisfy most customers and owners needs cause it's easy-to-use and has the rich functionality that an online shop so desperately needs.***

 # License